- Status:

 - Confirmation the school SAMS plan has been updated (where relevant).

-Successful schools may be contacted by the VSBA Communications team to arrange an event to celebrate the receipt of funding or as part of a project milestone (such as project completion).
+Successful schools may be contacted by the VSBA communications team to arrange an event to celebrate the receipt of funding or as part of a project milestone (such as project completion).

 The following links are provided to assist with applications: